 The Office of Graduate Education oversees and coordinates all policies relating to graduate education at the UC College of Medicine.

-The associate dean for graduate education, Iain Cartwright, PhD, receives advice from a Committee on Graduate Education, consisting of representatives of all the PhD and master’s programs and a student representative, which meets monthly to discuss issues of concern to students and formulate policy recommendations.
+The associate dean for graduate education, Tim Le Cras, PhD, receives advice from a Committee on Graduate Education, consisting of representatives of all the PhD and master’s programs and a student representative, which meets monthly to discuss issues of concern to students and formulate policy recommendations.

 The office also provides resources and administrative support for the Health Sciences Graduate Student Association (HSGA).